pnnl/memgaze/README-notes.md

   - [[working]] Archive of traces for MemGaze paper with updated naming scheme and only needed files

-  - Notes for Intel PT and changes:
+  - [[working]] Notes for Intel PT and changes:
-    - Using kernel 5.5.9: no changes needed.

-    - Modifications to Linux perf (user level):
+  - <memgaze>/bin:
+    - What does each do?
+Naming?
-      - perf script (static ip address instead of dynamic)
+    - paths as variables instead of hard-coded
-      - we played with perf driver, but are not using it

-  - Organize <memgaze>/mem-anlys/scripts --> <memgaze>/bin

-     compile.sh: overall driver

-    - perform instrumentation

-    - tracing options:
-      - PT-based samples: application vs. system-wide; +LBR
+    - memory measurement: PT: application vs. system-wide; +LBR
-      - Sparse samples (ld latency)

-  - Notes using Linux perf, perf script, dyninst, instrumentation or analysis?
-    - system wide monitoring and ordering/timestamps
-    - virtual to physical address?

-    ```
-    - without --per-thread, perf opens a fd on each core because it has a buffer/event per cpu; size (129 pages  4 k)
-    - perf-event-disable (ioctl) should have an effect when it returns (write to msr)
-    - libunwind happens in userland: perf copies context/stack into its buffer

-    > perf report -D
-    > perf -g + pt
-    > strace -etrace=perf_event_open
-    ```
+    - memory measurement: Intel ld latency recipe

+    - Any usage notes? gotchas?

 * Bugs:
   - [[working]] memory leaks